evoingram/LambdaSchool/m7/73a1/README.md

 - [ ] Add the timer interrupt to the LS-8 emulator
 - [ ] Add the keyboard interrupt to the LS-8 emulator
 - [ ] Write an LS-8 assembly program to draw a curved histogram on the screen

+Inventory:

+Make a list of files here:
+- ls8.py:  LS-8 emulator
+- cpu.py:  cpu functionality
+- print8.ls8:  print the number 8 on the screen
+-:
+-:
+-:
+-:
+Write a short 3-10-word description of what each file does.
+Note what has been implemented, and what hasn't.
+Skim the spec.